 Haus der Kulturen der Welt information

-The highly respected House of World Cultures is a centre for international cultural exchange.
-It showcases contemporary non-European art, music, dance, literature, films and theatre and also serves as a discussion forum on Zeitgeist-reflecting issues.
-The extravagant building, designed by Hugh Stubbins as the American contribution to the 1957 architectural exhibition, is topped by a gravity-defying parabolic roof.
+This highly respected cultural centre showcases contemporary non-European art, music, dance, literature, films and theatre, and also serves as a discussion forum on zeitgeist-reflecting issues.
+The gravity-defying parabolic roof of Hugh Stubbins’ extravagant building, designed as the American contribution to a 1957 architectural exhibition, is echoed by Henry Moore’s sculpture Butterfly in the reflecting pool.

 Computerised chime concerts ring out at noon and 6pm daily from the nearby 68-bell carillon, and live concerts take place Sunday at 3pm from May to September (also at 2pm in December).
 The cost of admission varies.